gbibbo/vad_benchmark/README.md

 ## CHiME-Home Dataset Setup

-To reproduce the exact paper results, you need to download and set up the CHiME-Home dataset:
+To reproduce the exact paper results, you need the CHiME-Home dataset:

 ### 1. Download CHiME-Home Dataset

-The CHiME-Home dataset is available from the CHiME Challenge website:
+Get the CHiME-Home dataset from the CHiME Challenge website:

 ```bash
 # Create dataset directory